-Today racing is more an industry than a sport, with the glamour fading, and the crowds thinning.
+Today horse racing is more an industry than a sport, with the glamour fading, and the crowds thinning with the exception of major events.
 Yet the belief that a day at the races is harmless, good fun and that the horses are pampered and well taken care of persists.
 With our blinders firmly in place, we may not want to see the bigger picture.

 The number of thoroughbred foals born every year in the United States, a world leader in the (over-) production of horses, fluctuates with the economy, but currently is 20,000 - 25,000.
 Of the smaller proportion who become racehorses, 1,000 - 2,000 will die training, racing, or due to race-related injuries or illness annually.

 There are many reasons for these injuries and deaths — horses running far too young, the overuse of legal drugs to mask pain, the use of illegal drugs to enhance performance, over-racing, temporarily numbing an injured limb so a horse feels no pain and runs injured, bad track surfaces, and decades of inbreeding.

 The horse racing industry argues that the number of horses dying is low considering the number of horses racing, but this begs the question, how many is too many?
 Horses are being injured and killed on tracks all around the country, sometimes more at one track than another in one year, sometimes fewer, but it is never-ending.